 RESULTS

 Overview of sequencing data and analysis pipeline outputs A prior study by Aboezz et al. demonstrated that nearly all THEV transcripts became detectable starting at 4 hours post-infection (hpi), with one replication cycle concluding around 18 hpi (24).
-Consequently, we harvested infected MDTC-RP19 cells (MOI of 100 genome copy numbers/cell) at 4-, 12-, 24-, and 72-hpi to capture all transcripts within a broad time window.
+Consequently, we harvested infected MDTC-RP19 cells (multiplicity of infection (MOI) of 100 genome copy numbers/cell) at 4-, 12-, 24-, and 72-hpi to capture all transcripts within a broad time window.
 Our paired-end RNA sequencing (RNA-seq) experiment generated an average of 107.1 million total reads of 149 bp length per time-point.
 These reads were concurrently mapped to both the virus (THEV) and host (Meleagris gallopavo) genomes using the Hisat2 (25) reference-based aligner.
 A total of 18.1 million reads from all time-points mapped to the virus genome, providing comprehensive coverage and leaving no regions unmapped.
 The mapped reads to the virus genome increased significantly from a scant 432 reads at 4 hpi to 16.9 million reads at 72 hpi (Table 1, Figure 2A).
 From these mapped reads, we identified 2,457 unique THEV splice junctions across all time-points, with later time-points exhibiting significantly more sequence reads supporting the splice junctions than earlier time-points.
 For instance, all 13 unique junctions at 4 hpi had fewer than 10 supporting reads each, averaging only 2.8 reads per junction.
 In contrast, the 2,374 unique junctions at 72 hpi averaged 898.4 reads per junction, with some junctions reaching as high as 322,677 reads.
 The marked increase in splice junction and mapping reads to the THEV genome over time indicates an active infection and successful viral replication, which is corroborated by our quantitative PCR (qPCR) assay that quantified the total number of viral genome copies over time (Figure 2B).

 Using StringTie (25), we assembled the data into potential transcripts, guided by the genomic locations of the previously predicted THEV ORFs.
 In the consolidated transcriptome, a composite of all non-redundant transcripts across all time points, we identified a total of 29 novel transcripts.
 We found that a subset of exons in the viral transcripts match some predicted ORFs exactly, with the majority of the exons being longer and spanning multiple predicted ORFs (Figure 3).